Company Seven.

 Accessories and Options Filters Observatory Domes

-The BPU2 filter is a ultraviolet bandpass filter made so that only light in the 320 to 390 nm portions of the spectrum are transmitted; it will effectively block all else spanning 200 nm to 1120 nm.
-This U-Filter has improved transmission peaking with 85% transmission at 350nm with a 70nm bandwidth, and with a 5 stop reduction in the IR portion of the spectrum.
-This replaces the original U-Filter (BPU125) that was discontinued in 2007.
-Note however that it is only made available in 2 inch diameter.
+The BPU2 filter is a ultraviolet bandpass filter made so that only light in the 320 to 390 nm portions of the spectrum are transmitted; aside from this region it will effectively block all else spanning from 200 nm to 1120 nm in the infrared.
+This U–Filter has improved transmission peaking with 85% transmission at 350nm with a 70nm bandwidth, and with a 5 stop reduction in the IR portion of the spectrum.
+This replaces the original U–Filter (BPU125) that was discontinued in 2007.

 Right: Baader 2 inch U-filter BPU2 (57,544 bytes).